terraform-google-modules/terraform-example-foundation/1-org/README.md

 1. Navigate into the repo `cd gcp-org` and change to a non production branch `git checkout -b plan`
 1. Copy contents of foundation to new repo `cp -RT ../terraform-example-foundation/1-org/ .` (modify accordingly based on your current directory).
 1. Copy cloud build configuration files for terraform `cp ../terraform-example-foundation/build/cloudbuild-tf-* . ` (modify accordingly based on your current directory).
-1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . `1.
-Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` to the root of your new repository  (modify accordingly based on your current directory). to the root of your new repository (modify accordingly based on your current directory).
+1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` to the root of your new repository (modify accordingly based on your current directory).
 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.
 1. Check if your organization already has a Access Context Manager Policy `gcloud access-context-manager policies list --organization YOUR-ORGANIZATION_ID --format="value(name)"`.
 1. Rename `terraform.example.tfvars` to `terraform.tfvars` and update the file with values from your environment and bootstrap (you can re-run `terraform output` in the 0-bootstrap directory to find these values).
 Make sure that `default_region` is set to a valid [BigQuery dataset region](https://cloud.google.com/bigquery/docs/locations).
 Also if the previous step showed a numeric value, make sure to un-comment the variable `create_access_context_manager_access_policy = false`.